Emission of Nambu-Goldstone bosons from the semilocal string network: Numerical results

 The scaling property can be characterized by the mean string separation defined by

 where $V (= a^3 L^3)$ is the physical volume of the simulation box.
 It increases linearly with time if the network is in the scaling regime.
-Fig.~\ref{fig:scaling} shows the time evolution of the mean string separation of semilocal strings (red) and Abelian-Higgs strings (blue).
+Fig.~\ref{fig:scaling} shows the time evolution of the comoving mean string separation, $\xi = \xi_{\rm phys}/a$, of semilocal strings (red) and Abelian-Higgs strings (blue).
 The figure clearly demonstrates the scaling behavior of the semilocal string, confirming the results in the literature \cite{Achucarro:2005vpt,Achucarro:2013mga,Lopez-Eiguren:2017ucu}.
+The oscillatory behavior of $\xi$ at early $\tau$ in the semilocal string is a consequence of spurious transient oscillations of the background magnetic field induced by the initial configuration of $\phi$ since the simulation starts with the zero gauge fields.
+As $\tau$ increases, these artificial oscillations are damped, and we can observe the scaling behavior of the network at late times.

+Masless NG bosons can be emitted from the network of semilocal strings, mainly through the decay of loops.
+Initially, the loop has a horizon size, and its oscillations can excite the NG modes with Hubble-scale frequencies.
 Fig. \ref{fig:evolve} shows the time evolution of the comoving number density of massless NG bosons, $a^3 n_{\rm NG}$, in the fat/physical string regime (top/bottom panel).
 The figure demonstrates that the NG bosons are efficiently emitted from the network of semilocal strings.
-Its linear dependence on the conformal time supports the analytic estimation for the evolution of the number density of emitted NG bosons, which is shown in the next section.
+Its linear dependence on the conformal time supports the analytic estimation with the assumption that the emitted NG bosons has Hubble-scale frequencies, which is shown in the next section.

+Fig.~\ref{fig:spectrum_evo} exhibits the evolution of the spectrum of the comoving number density of the NG mode (the sum of the $\vartheta$ and $\theta_-$ modes).
+It clearly shows that the low-energy peak grows and shifts to lower comoving momentum $k$ as time goes on.
+In particular, the peak physical momentum is proportional to the Hubble parameter ($\bar{k}_{\rm peak} \sim 10 H$) when the network evolves in the scaling regime (see the dashed vertical lines).
+Note that the gradual shift of the peak wavenumber implies that the emission is not due to the decay of heavy modes.
+We can also see a small peak in the high-$k$ region, which may be an artifact caused by the finite resolution.